 When connecting to source control, the provider checks if the local root is in CVS control.
 If this is the case, the local and remote root will be set accordingly.
 If the local root is not in CVS control after you have set the remote root, a cvs checkout -l -d command will be issued to make the local root CVS controlled.
 This command will also copy any files in the remote root to the local root.

-The SEGGER Embedded Studio source-control operations have been implemented using CVS commands.
+The SEGGER Embedded Studio for ARM source-control operations have been implemented using CVS commands.
 There are no multiple-file operations, each operation is done on a single file and committed as part of the operation.